Re-2 facilities manager shutting off the lights after 18 years

 He said it will be like losing an extra limb.

-Over his time with Re-2, Jay has been alongside as the Garfield Re-2 School District expanded from six schools to ten and for all of the improvements and changes that have been made along the way.
+Over his time with Re-2, Jay has been alongside as the Garfield School District Re-2 expanded from six schools to 10 and for all of the improvements and changes that have been made along the way.

 "Everything we do has an impact, but if we do our job right, nobody ever knows we are there," he explained.
 "I like solving problems and taking on new challenges: taking something and making it better."